 Jan 16 2026

-Your annual financial fit check is due
+Your annual financial fit check

 Think of it as your annual financial ‘fit check’.
 Nothing too strenuous.
 No spreadsheet marathons required.
 Just a thoughtful review to make sure your money is aligned with the life you want to live this year and beyond.

-Why a yearly check-in matters in retirement
+Why a yearly check-in matters

 1. Get clear on the big picture